heygauravshukla/personal-portfolio/src/content/projects/ip-address-tracker.md

 - Integrating external APIs into a Next.js project and managing dynamic responses effectively.
 - Implementing interactive map features using the Leaflet library.
 - Securing sensitive information, such as API keys, through environment variables to prevent exposure in public repositories.
-- Utilizing Next.js Server-Side Rendering (SSR) to handle API requests securely, thereby avoiding key exposure in network traffic.
+- Using Next.js Server-Side Rendering (SSR) to handle API requests securely, thereby avoiding key exposure in network traffic.